-Lab Reports: (What follows here is assuming we can do any lab work) When labs are assigned, I expect the students to read the lab AHEAD of class (I reserve the right to quiz them ahead of the lab), run calculations on the lab, and show their work.
+Lab Reports: When labs are assigned, I expect the students to read the lab AHEAD of class (I reserve the right to quiz them ahead of the lab), run calculations on the lab, and show their work.
 I also will ask them follow up questions regarding the concepts.
 This year, I will push them to think in terms of Claim-Evidence-Reason: Make a claim regarding the data, back it up with evidence, and explain their reasoning in detail.
 While we may not have a lab in every single unit (and some units we may have more than one), this portion gets students to think independently and thus worth a fair portion of their grade.